marconetto/azadventures/chapter7/README.md

 There are several ways to use the azure custom script, including Azure Portal and ARM template.
 Here is one way to do it via Azure CLI.

-What has to be done is to assign a custom script to a VMSS (by using ARM templates one could assign the custom script together with the provisioning step).
+One must assign a custom script to a VMSS (by using ARM templates one could assign the custom script together with the provisioning step).
 Once the script has been assigned, it will affect the new VM instances created.
 So it may be an option to create a VMSS with zero VM instances and then assign the custom script.

 ```
  az vmss extension set --vmss-name <myscaleset> \